 8. Let People In

 There is no perfect.
 You don’t have to have a clean and perfectly organized house to have company.
 You don’t have to be able to cook like a Food Network chef to host a dinner.
 You have to decide that your best is good enough and either order pizza or learn to make one or two “company meals.”
 Those meals don’t have to be fancy.
 Soup or chili and bread?
 Hamburgers?
 Change-Your-Life Chicken with rice?
 None of those are complicated.
 Also, if you make the main dish, you can let your guests contribute also.

-We’ve had many a backyard gathering with a couple of other families as our children are growing up.
+We’ve had many backyard gatherings with a couple of other families as our children are growing up.
 The most common fare is hot dogs for kids, chicken salad or burgers for adults, chips, and watermelon.
 Summertime lunch is made.

 9. Batch It

-Batching it refers to just lumping together similar tasks.
-Like I bet you try to pay off all of your bills in one or two sessions a month.
+Batching refers to just lumping together similar tasks.
+Like, I bet you try to pay off all of your bills in one or two sessions a month.
 You don’t pay the electric bill today and then the gas bill tomorrow.
-Grading is one thing in a homeschool that should be batche.
+Grading is one thing in a homeschool that should be batched.
 Where is your red or green pen?
 Have you gathered up all the answer keys?
 Did you find all of the work that needs grading?
 If so, you can grade it.
 Don’t sit down to grade just one kid’s math.
-Sit down to grade all of the math and other subjects that your kids did that day (or week) at the same time.
+Sit down to grade all of the math and other subjects that your kids did that day (or week) simultaneously.

 However, another way to batch grading would be to have the kid do the math and then grade it immediately.
 Instead of lumping all the grading together, you lump a complete subject for one person together.
 Voila!
 Math for one kid is completely done for one day.